IdanCo/angular-firebase-demo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

+## Checkout the Demo

+visit https://angular-firebase-demo-aec89.web.app for a live demo
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.